jnockels-sys/HTR-Douglass-2026/README.md

 # Prerequisites

-Transkribus free account, register here - https://account.readcoop.eu/, with the trained Douglass model made accessible vai contacting the corresponding author.
+Transkribus free account, register here - https://account.readcoop.eu/, with the trained Douglass model made accessible via contacting the corresponding author.

 Gephi 10.1 installed locally, see https://gephi.org/desktop/.

-The datasets constructed for this work were conducted on an Apple Mac 1 Silicon set-up, as such code may need converting to different syntax for other environments.
-The limited Python code used was written within Jupyter Notebooks to prioritise reproducibility through human-language descriptions and comments, however can also be used locally in the command line (https://jupyter.org).
+The datasets constructed for this work were conducted on an Apple Mac 1 Silicon set-up, as such -- code may need converting to different syntax for other environments.
+The limited Python code used was written within Jupyter Notebooks to prioritise reproducibility through human-language descriptions and comments, however may also be used locally in the command line (https://jupyter.org).

 # Workflow